carlosp420/nymphalidae_diversification/MS_revised.md

 MEDUSA on the MCC tree from @wahlberg2009 (Table 2).
 Although the diversification pattern found by
 MEDUSA and MultiMEDUSA was the same, the latter consistently estimated lower rates.
-Thus, the shifts recovered with low net diversification rate on the MCC were recovered with negative net diversification rate by MultiMEDUSA.
+Furthermore, the shifts recovered with low net diversification rate on the MCC were recovered with negative net diversification rate by MultiMEDUSA.
 The background diversification and all shifts found by MEDUSA on the 1000 trees are provided as an R object in supp. mat.
-7).
+7.

 We also compared the results from MultiMEDUSA (derived from the sample of 1000 trees) with the splits found by MEDUSA on the MCC tree derived from this